18F/ux-guide/_pages/research/plan.md

 -
 - **Intercept testing in government buildings.** Doing in-person research in public buildings that are visited by a wide cross-section of the population, such as libraries and post-offices, is one way to reach a diverse group of participants.
 If you reach a point where you realize you’ve excluded a specific set of users who will use your product/service, intercept testing can be a great save.
 Intercept testing can be used as a way to be intentional about testing with a specific set of diverse users.
 For example, setting up intercept testing at a library in a low income neighborhood might increase a team’s chances of ensuring some of the feedback on a product or service comes directly from low income users.

-### Recruitment for Behavioral Diversity
+#### Recruitment for Behavioral Diversity
 People who look differently may behave similarly when using a product or service.
-Creating Personas allows you to define and distinguish between the way different groups of people perceive or behave towards your designs.
+Creating [Personas](https://methods.18f.gov/decide/personas/) allows you to define and distinguish between the way different groups of people perceive or behave towards your designs.

+#### Recruitment within underserved communities

+The [Executive Order On Advancing Racial Equity and Support for Underserved Communities Through the Federal Government](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-advancing-racial-equity-and-support-for-underserved-communities-through-the-federal-government/) contains a list of communities historically underserved by the Federal government and defines underserved communities as: “populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of ‘equity.’”

+Examples of underserved communities:
+- Black, Latino, Indigenous and Native American persons, Asian Americans and Pacific Islanders, and other persons of color
+- Members of religious minorities
+- LGBTQ+ persons
+- Persons with disabilities
+- Persons who live in rural areas
+- Persons otherwise adversely affected by persistent poverty or inequality

 ### Compensating research participants

 GSA can compensate members of the public for participating in user research.
 We can not compensate government employees. <strong>We must do research with people who will actually use our services</strong>.
-Many government services support people through stressful situations.
-We learn the usability limitations of our designs when we get input from people with lived experience and diverse perspectives.
+See the TTS Handbook for specifics on the process we use to [compensate user research participants](https://handbook.tts.gsa.gov/18f/how-18f-works/research-guidelines/#compensating-user-research-participants).

 [Section 508 standards](https://www.access-board.gov/ict/) require that our designs are accessible to people with disabilities.
 The best way to make sure our products and services are accessible is to design for these users from the start.
 Include people with disabilities in your user research and usability testing.
 To learn more about inclusive design, visit [Accessibility for Teams](https://accessibility.digital.gov/), [18F's Accessibility Guide](https://accessibility.18f.gov/), or the TTS Accessibility guild [#g-accessibility (18F/GSA access only)](https://gsa-tts.slack.com/archives/C02BT4H5Q).

 #### Why do we offer compensation?

+Many government services support people through stressful situations.
+We learn the usability limitations of our designs when we get input from people with lived experience and diverse perspectives.
 We compensate participants for more than just the time they spend speaking with us.
 There can be additional costs like transportation, time off from work, and child care.
 We also compensate to show we value their lived experiences and expertise.
 Sometimes we ask participants to imagine or recall a painful personal experience, including previous difficulties that resulted from interactions with government services.

 In addition to paying participants, there are other ways to recognize the value of participants' knowledge and experience.
 These can include: